-Student Work Study Guide
+Student Work-Study Guide

 Eligibility

-- Must be a U.S. citizen or a permanent resident of the US or a Trust Territory.
+• Be a U.S. citizen or a permanent resident of the US or a Trust Territory.

 When and How to Apply